anggrdwjy/frankenphp-wordpress/README.md

 ## Bugs Fix

-1. Installing Theme Failed

-Add Set Time Limit on wp-config.php
+Installing Theme Failed, Add Set Time Limit on wp-config.php
 ```
 set_time_limit(300);
 ```

-2. Please open an issue on GitHub with as much information as possible if you found a bug.
+Please open an issue on GitHub with as much information as possible if you found a bug.
 * Your operating system / Linux distribution
 * All the logs and message outputted
 * etc